Abelmoschus manihot

 Growing

 New plants are usually started from cuttings taken from selected varieties.
-Cuttings of mature wood around 50 cm (1.5 ft) long are taken and planted one-thirds to one-half deep into soil that has been enriched with organic matter.
-If not being planted right away, the cuttings can be left to stand cut end in water for a few days, with the water changed daily to avoid stem rot.
+Cuttings of mature wood around 50 cm (1.5 ft) long are taken and planted one-third to one-half deep into soil that has been enriched with organic matter.
+If not planted right away, the cuttings can be left to stand, cut end in water, for a few days, with the water changed daily to prevent stem rot.

 Growth performance is best in rich, free-draining clay-loam, loam, sandy-loam and loamy-sand soils of an acid to neutral nature, generally with a pH of 5.0 to 7.0 and on sites with full to partial sun exposure.
-It has poor tolerance to drought, limestone soils, waterlogging or shade conditions, which result in reduced leaf production and a high incidence of disease.
+It has poor tolerance for drought, limestone soils, waterlogging, or shade, which reduce leaf production and increase disease incidence.

-Mulching is needed to prevent the soil from drying but should be kept a few centimetres clear of the main stem not to encourage stem rot.
+Mulching is needed to prevent the soil from drying, but it should be kept a few centimetres clear of the main stem to avoid encouraging stem rot.

-It needs manuring and cutting back or re-planting every eighteen to twenty-four months to maintain a continuous supply of leaves throughout the year.
+It needs manuring and cutting back or replanting every 18 to 24 months to maintain a continuous supply of leaves year-round.
 Otherwise, it becomes woody and unproductive.

 Problem features

 It is listed as a weed in at least one reference publication.
-Still, there does not appear to be any record of it being a serious weed anywhere in the world, despite its widespread cultivation in the tropics.
-It is assessed as a low weed risk for Hawaii by The Hawaii Pacific Weed Risk Assessment (HPWRA) project.
+Still, no record shows it as a serious weed anywhere in the world, despite its widespread cultivation in the tropics.
+The Hawaii Pacific Weed Risk Assessment (HPWRA) project assesses it as a low weed risk for Hawaii.

 Where it grows